 CABHC will ensure accuracy and timeliness of financial data/reporting to OMHSAS by reviewing monthly, quarterly and yearly submissions to OMHSAS.
 CABHC will also respond to quarterly OMHSAS financial report reviews conducted by OMHSAS and all requested ad hoc reports.
-The audit committee will review the yearly submitted audit and report findings to the Board of Directors.
+The audit committee, comprised of the County Fiscal Committee Members, will review the yearly submitted audit and report findings to the Board of Directors.

-3. Monitoring of Risk Reserves, Solvency Coverage, and Equity Requirements CABHC will monitor the programs compliance with risk reserves, solvency coverage and the equity requirement per the terms of the contract with DHS.
-This will include monitoring the need to shift risk reserve funds to pay claims, assuring that the equity monitoring the need to shift risk reserve funds to pay claims, assuring that the equity reserve meets minimum and maximum standards, that all reporting required by the surety company for the Performance Bond are maintained and designation of potential claims surplus is tracked for Board action.
+3. Monitoring of Risk Reserves, Solvency Coverage, and Equity Requirements

+CABHC will monitor the programs compliance with risk reserves, solvency coverage and the equity requirement per the terms of the contract with DHS.
+This will include monitoring the need to shift risk reserve funds to pay claims, assuring that the equity reserve meets minimum and maximum standards, that all reporting required by the surety company for the Performance Bond are maintained and designation of potential claims surplus is tracked for Board action.